Serial Killer Myth #6: They Are All White

 This biased reporting practice is most acute when a white victim is female.
 Crime news stories that become major media events almost always feature an attractive white female as the victim.
 Nicole Brown Simpson is the quintessential example of this phenomenon.
 It is hard to think of a recent, high-profile case that did not follow this pattern.

-The highly publicized disappearance of Laci Peterson, a beautiful, young, white woman, who was killed by her philandering husband, Scott Peterson, in 2002 is a another classic example of this reporting trend.
+The highly publicized disappearance of Laci Peterson, a beautiful, young, white woman, who was killed by her philandering husband, Scott Peterson, in 2002 is another classic example of this reporting trend.
 Also, the disappearance of high school senior Natalee Holloway in 2005 is another crime story that became a global media event because it involved an attractive, young, white, female victim.

 Unbalanced reporting by the news media sends a message that white victims, particularly females, are more important and deserve more consideration than racial minority victims.
 The biased pattern of news reporting holds true for serial murder victims just as it does for solo victims.